Social engineering (political science): Historical examples

-In India, social engineering was effectively done in the state of Bihar, on a grand scale, to unify different castes after 2005.
-The coherency of voting allegiances based on social extremes among upper castes and Dalits was challenged by this vote (Poll in Indian reference).
+In India, social engineering was said to have been done by the state of Bihar, on a grand scale, to unify different castes after 2005.

-Karl Popper

-In his classic political science book, The Open Society and Its Enemies, volume I, The Spell of Plato (1945), Karl Popper examined the application of the critical and rational methods of science to the problems of the open society.
-In this respect, he made a crucial distinction between the principles of democratic social engineering (what he called "piecemeal social engineering") and Utopian social engineering.
+In his political science book, The Open Society and Its Enemies, volume I, The Spell of Plato (1945), Karl Popper made a distinction between the principles of what he called "piecemeal social engineering" and Utopian social engineering.